okami101/vuetify-admin/examples/demo/README.md

   * Authors (custom paginable data iterator)
   * Books (custom tabbed layout and wysiwyg)
   * Reviews
-* Almoste all supported fields used from main admin library
+* Almoste all supported fields used from main admin library, with Wysiwyg (TinyMCE 5) and file media uploading
+* Publisher, authors and books entities are translatable
 * Advanced filters
 * Bulk actions